MaayanLab/FAIRshake/README.md

 * `/chromeextension`
     * For Chrome extension download from website

-Adding pages to Chrome extension
+Adding webpages to Chrome extension
 ----------

+* Until 'Start Project' or other appropriate automation implemented

 * Create project (e.g. repositories listed on DataMed):
     * Enter project into MySQL database manually
         * `insert into project (project_name,project_description,user_id,project_img)
         values ('DataMed repositories','Repositories listed on DataMed', 'https://datamed.org/img/biocaddie_png2.png')`

-    * Enter resources into MySQL database with Chrome extension click
-        * Add resource pages to Chrome extension
-        * Click on insignia inserted on resource landing pages.
-This automatically inserts resource into database (on insignia click from `/redirectedFromExt`, not when insignia is placed on page through extension JavaScript with information from APIs).

 * Enter questions into MySQL database (if the resource type is new)
     * `insert into question (res_type,num,content,F)
     values ('Repository',1,'The structure of the repository etc.','F')`
     * `insert into question (res_type,num,content,F,A)
     values ('Repository',2,'The repository is available online.','F', 'A')`

+* Enter resources into MySQL database with Chrome extension click (or manually if not applicable)
+    * Add resource pages to Chrome extension
         * In Chrome extension:
             * Create `.js` file in extension for this website
             * Insert `insigform` into desired spot for insignia
             * `insigform` hidden input values:
                 * Resource name, URL, description (using jQuery)
                 * Type of resource
                 * Source webpage (e.g. DataMed) to be used for project identification in `app.py`

         * In `app.py`:
             * In `/redirectedFromExt`, add `elif` statement for new source webpage with new project number
+                * `elif theSrc == 'DataMed':
+                        cursor.execute(query2, (theName, theType, theURL, theDescrip, 4))
+                        conx.commit()`

+    * Click on insignia inserted on resource landing pages.
+This automatically inserts resource into database (on insignia click, not when insignia is placed on page through extension JavaScript with information from APIs).

+    * or `insert into resource (resource_name,url,resource_type,description,project_id) values ('ArrayExpress, 'https://www.ebi.ac.uk/arrayexpress/','Repository','ArrayExpress Archive of Functional Genomics Data etc.',4)`

 Features in progress
 --------------